miurahr/py7zr/docs/api.rst

    Return a list of archive files by name.

+.. method:: SevenZipFile.needs_password()

+   Return `True` if the archive is encrypted, or is going to create encrypted archive.
+Otherwise return `False`

 .. method:: SevenZipFile.extractall(path=None)

    Extract all members from the archive to current working directory.  *path*